enotspe/fortinet-2-elasticsearch/README.md

 * [streaming telemetry](http://www.openconfig.net/projects/telemetry/) ...someday it will be supported

 ## Scope
-We will cover all the road for squeezing Fortinet logs on Elasticseach
+We will cover all the road for squeezing all posiible information out of Fortinet logs on Elasticseach:
 * ECS translation
 * Logstash pipelines
 * Geo enrichment